siekim03/Big-Data-Spark-Hadoop/Introduction-to-Hadoop.md

   * Fault tolerant - if one machine crashes, a copy of the data can be found somewhere else and work continues
   * Scalable - one cluster can be scaled into hundreds of nodes
   * Portable - easily move accross multiple platform
+* Block - minimum amount of data that can be read or written, default size is 64 MB or 128 MB.
+* Node - single system which is responsible to store and process data
+  * Primary node (name node)- regulates file access to the clients and maintains, manages, and assigns tasks to the secondary node
+  * Secondary node (data node) - actual workers in the HDFS system and take instructions from the primary nodes
+* ***Rack awareness*** - choosing data node racks that are closest to each other.
+A rack is the collection of about 40 to 50 data nodes using the same network switch.
+Improves cluster performance by reducing the network traffic.
+Name node keeps the rack ID information.
+Replication can be done through rack awareness.
+* ***Replication*** - creating a copy of data block.
+Replication factor: number of times the data block was copied.